Falerone: History

-It was probably founded as a colony by Caesar Augustus after his victory at Actium.
 A question arose in the time of Domitian between the inhabitants of Falerio and Firmum as to land which had been taken out of the territory of the latter (which was recolonized by the triumvirs), and, though not distributed to the new settlers, had not been given back again to the people of Firmum.
 The emperor, by a rescript, a copy of which in bronze was found at Falerio, decided in favor of the people of Falerio, that the occupiers of this land should remain in possession of it.

 In the Late Antiquity the city decayed, and in the Middle Ages it followed the history of the local lordships.

+The city

+The economic and strategic importance of the area derived from the proximity of the Tenna river and the junction of the road coming from Fermo: one branch went along the river to Ascoli, the other towards Urbs Salvia.

+The city had an orthogonal (Hippodamian) street plan centred around the two orthogonal axes: the cardo, in a north-south direction coinciding with the current Via del Pozzo, and the decumanus which connected the theatre to the amphitheatre from east to west.
+From these two main streets the secondary ones branched off, which constituted the structure of the urban settlement.
+The city's perimeter stretched for about two miles.